Skip to main content

 -F 'file=@/path/to/your/file.pdf;type=application/pdf'

-Do not unroll collumns
+Do not unroll columns

 By default, LlamaParse will attempt to unroll columns (putting them after each other in reading order).
 Setting do_not_unroll_columns to True will prevent LlamaParse from doing so.